 He has also been known to tweet @AndrewM_Fischer.

 The issue I will be looking at is financial crises during neoliberalism, with a focus on external constraints and development.
-There seems to be a rejection of external debt, especially on the left, perhaps with some rightful justification.
-This underlaying idea is that external debt is a vice, an addiction perhaps that countries are hooked on to, and that successful countries in the past avoided it by exporting their way into success development instead.
+There seems to be a rejection of external debt, especially on the left, perhaps with some justification.
+The underlying idea is that external debt is a vice, an addiction perhaps that countries are hooked to, and that successful countries in the past avoided it by exporting their way into success development instead.
 That is a common narrative that you even hear in academic papers.

 I want to focus on the idea of external constraints of Late Development.
-This goes to the core of what we call structuralist development Economics, or structuralist macro economics.
-A field that came out of the very early period of development economics in the post-war period and has more or less disappeared, from the mainstream at least, under the shift to the neoliberal period from the 1970’s onward.
+This goes to the core of what we call structuralist development Economics, or structuralist macroeconomics.
+A field that came out of the very early period of development economics in the post-war period and has more or less disappeared, from the mainstream at least, under the shift to the neoliberal period from the 1970s onward.
 The idea of external constraints is that development in itself is constrained internally by certain factors and externally by other factors.
-The external factors refer to the subordinate and decolonialising development position of developing countries, which was characterized by being extremely import and foreign exchange intensive.
+The external factors refer to the subordinate and decolonialising development position of developing countries, which was characterised by being extremely import intensive and foreign exchange intensive.
 This means that the process of development itself intensifies and exacerbates that import intensiveness.

-We call it structuralist, because it is structural, it is based upon a technological and input characteristics of production and consumption, in a world that is becoming increasingly industrialized.
+We call it structuralist, because it is structural, it is based upon the technological and input characteristics of production and consumption, in a world that is becoming increasingly industrialised.
 As a result, foreign exchange (forex) becomes a specific constraint.

 Essentially countries in the post-war era faced two strategies.
-Either try to trade your way out of the external constraints.
-This mean you try to export as much as possible, or you practice import substitution by trying to get rid of imports as much as possible.
-Or you can finance your way out of it by running a trade deficit and relying on either aid, FDI’s, debt or portfolio flows.
+Either try to trade your way out of the external constraints – this means you try to export as much as possible, or you practice import substitution by trying to get rid of imports as much as possible – or you can finance your way out of it by running a trade deficit and relying on either aid, FDIs, debt or portfolio flows.